leanprover-community/mathlib3/docs/tutorial/category_theory/category_theory_intro.md

 unusual things: firstly the typeclass `category C` is explicitly named as `𝒞` (in contrast to group theory, where one would just write `[group G]` rather than `[h : group G]`), and secondly we have to explicitly tell Lean the universe where the morphisms live, because Lean cannot guess from knowing `C` alone.
-The order which universes are introduced also matters.
+The order which universes are introduced also matters (the universe level of the objects can nearly always be inferred, so we put that last).
 This might initially look a little inelegant, but the theory works fine if these conventions are kept in mind.
 The reason that the typeclass is given an explicit name `𝒞` (typeset `\McC`) is that one often has to write `include 𝒞` in code to ensure that Lean includes the typeclass in theorems and definitions.
+(Lean is not willing to guess the universe level of morphisms, so sometimes won't automatically include the `[category.{v} C]` variable.)

+One can use `omit 𝒞` again (or appropriate scoping constructs) to make sure it isn't included in declarations where it isn't needed.

 ## Basic notation